csc-training/summerschool/application-design/docs/01_design_choices.md

 - Going **BIG** -> GPUs are mandatory
 - But not all HPC needs to be exascale
     - Size is not a goal in itself

+# Case ICON: Parallellization

+- Domain decomposition of the horizontal grid
+- Halo exchange with `Isend` / `Irecv`
+- Asynchronous I/O with special I/O processes
+    - One sided MPI

+# Case ICON: GPU porting

+- Most of the computations on GPU
+- Data copied to the GPU in the start of the simulation
+- Loops parallelized with OpenACC directives
+- GPU aware MPI communication

 # Case LiGen: Parallellization